Course Outline

 Day 9:

-Incident Management and Aftermath
+Incident Management and Aftermath for Government

 • Historical Case Studies: Texas City Disasters (1947 and April 2005)

-• Major Incident Simulation - Role-Playing Workshop
+• Major Incident Simulation: Role-Playing Workshop

-• Syndicate Selection
+• Syndicate Selection and Reporting Back

 • Potential Psychological and Welfare Issues in Crisis Management

-• Caring for Yourself and Your Team
+• Caring for Yourself and Your Team During Crisis Management

 Day 10:

-Leadership Behavior and Behavioral Safety
+Leadership Behavior and Behavioral Safety for Government

 • Validating Plans and Procedures

-• Discussing Four Types of Exercises
+• Discussion of the Four Types of Exercises

-• Maximizing the Benefits of Exercises
+• Maximizing Benefits from Exercises

-• Keeping All Stakeholders Informed
+• Keeping All Stakeholders Informed Throughout the Process

-• Prioritizing Recommendations for Improvement
+• Prioritizing Recommendations for Continuous Improvement

-• Examples of Critique Questionnaires
+• Examples of Critique Questionnaires for Post-Incident Reviews

-• Sustaining the Continuous Improvement Process
+• Closing the Loop: Sustaining the Crisis Management Process

-• Case Study
+• Case Study Analysis

-• Open Forum (Time Permitting)
+• Open Forum for Additional Discussion (Time Permitting)

 70 Hours